gerd-moellmann/emacs-with-cl-packages/README.md

 I ported this to mainline Emacs (branch feature/igc on `savannah.gnu.org`) and it was developed further there and here.
-At the moment the future of this branch is unclear, to say the least.
-I won't maintain it, and it's not clear if someone volunteers to do so.
+At the moment the future of this branch is unclear.

 Works well for me on macOS.
 I'm using this daily.